ahmedfgad/GeneticAlgorithmPython/docs/md/pygad.md

 The parameters are validated by calling the `validate_parameters()` method of the `utils.validation.Validation` class within the constructor.
 If at least a parameter is not correct, an exception is thrown and the `valid_parameters` attribute is set to `False`.

+# Extended Classes

+To make the library modular and structured, different scripts are created where each script has one or more classes.
+Each class has its own objective.

+This is the list of scripts and classes within them where the `pygad.GA` class extends:

+1. `utils/engine.py`:
+   1. `utils.engine.GAEngine`:
+2. `utils/validation.py`
+   1. `utils.validation.Validation`
+3. `utils/parent_selection.py`
+   1. `utils.parent_selection.ParentSelection`
+4. `utils/crossover.py`
+   1. `utils.crossover.Crossover`
+5. `utils/mutation.py`
+   1. `utils.mutation.Mutation`
+6. `utils/nsga2.py`
+   1. `utils.nsga2.NSGA2`
+7. `helper/unique.py`
+   1. `helper.unique.Unique`
+8. `helper/misc.py`
+   1. `helper.misc.Helper`
+9. `visualize/plot.py`
+   1. `visualize.plot.Plot`

+Since the `pygad.GA` class extends such classes, the attributes and methods inside them can be retrieved by instances of the `pygad.GA` class.

 ## Class Attributes

 * `supported_int_types`: A list of the supported types for the integer numbers.